thias/puppet-ntp/README.md

 * `ntp` : Class to install and enable ntpd.

-The module also changes the logging to go directly to /var/log/ntpd.log and adds a logrotate entry for it.
+The module also supports changing the logging to go directly to a file instead of syslog, and creates a logrotate entry for that file (see example below).

 ## Examples